avanthikaanand007-alt/Focus-Tracker/README.md

 - Member 2: [MALAVIKA A] - [SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY]

 ### Hosted Project Link
-[mention your project hosted link here]
+[focus-tracker-rouge.vercel.app]

 ### Project Description
-[AN AI FOCUS TRACKER THAT UNDERSTANDS YOUR FOCUS PATTERN AND HELPS YOU STAY PRODUCTIVE WITH PERSONNA]
+[AN AI FOCUS TRACKER THAT UNDERSTANDS YOUR FOCUS PATTERN AND HELPS YOU STAY PRODUCTIVE WITH PERSONNAlized insights]

 ### The Problem statement
-[]
+[Many students and professionals struggle to stay focused due to constant digital distractions such as social media, multitasking, and notifications.
+This reduces productivity and makes it difficult to maintain deep concentration for long periods.
+Existing productivity tools are often complex, require internet connectivity, or do not provide meaningful feedback.
+There is a need for a simple, interactive, and intelligent focus tracking system that helps users monitor their focus time, stay motivated, and build disciplined work habits.]

 ### The Solution
-[How are you solving it?]
+[The solution is a Smart Focus Tracker web application that helps users monitor how long they focus and provides instant feedback when a session ends.
+The system tracks focus time in real time and, when the user stops a session, it displays how long they focused along with a motivational message and a focus improvement suggestion.

+The system works completely offline using a predefined intelligent response system that simulates adaptive behavior.
+This makes the application fast, reliable, and secure while still providing meaningful productivity support.]

 ---